-a.
-State the estimated value of the tender over the full contract period; and b. confirmation that the budget has been approved by the appropriate budget holder; and c.
+- a.
+State the estimated value of the tender over the full contract period; and b. confirmation that the budget has been approved by the appropriate budget - confirmation that the budget has been approved by the appropriate budget holder; and - c.
 The duration of the contract to be tendered, including any proposed extensions.
 This should usually be between two to four years with potential for one or two year's extension.